ivop/saprtools/aylet/README.md

 Added -y option to export .ym files in YM6! format with correct ZX spectrum or CPC clock information.
 Output is "non-interleaved" (in the wrong way around sense of stsoundlib) and uncompressed.

-Add -c option to force CPC clock.
+Added -c option to force CPC clock.

 Conversion with ym2sapr runs succesfully and modern YM players play them correctly.
 Old versions of STYmulator have a bug and are unable to play